byoda/byoda-python/docs/infrastructure/create_a_service.md

 The access controls can only be defined for the 'properties' defined for the 'jsonschema' in the service contract and not for the data structures defined under the '$defs' section

 ### Listen relations
 The service schema may have an array 'listen_relations' at the root level of the schema.
 The pod uses listen relations to subscribe to updates from other pods using websockets.
-The pod caches received content in a 'cache-only' data class so that the owner of the pod only needs to connect to their own pod to get content, instead of connecting to many pods.
+The pod caches content it receives in a 'cache-only' data class so that the owner of the pod only needs to connect to their own pod to get content, instead of connecting to many pods.
 It also ensures that data is immediately available to the owner of the subscribing pod.

 Each object in this list must have the following keys:
 - class_name (string): the class to subscribe for updates